ahokcool/ahokcool/README.md

 - calculation of perpendicular and euclidean distances

 ### :building_construction: NetPractice
-NetPractice is a general practical exercise to let you discover networking in a playful way.
-The goal is to configure small-scale networks (TCP/IP, Subnetting, Routing, etc.) and to make them work.
+- NetPractice is a general practical exercise to let you discover networking in a playful way.
+The goal is to configure small-scale networks.
+- TCP/IP, Subnetting, Routing, etc

 ### :building_construction: [CPPs][CPPs]
 - tba.